 Aim of the project

 To develop new breeding solutions for the industry by finding ways to identify animals with lower environmental impact, which can then be selected as part of genetic improvement programmes.
+This project will contribute with new strategies for the mitigation of greenhouse gas (GHG) emissions in sheep production systems.

 Main project activities